afiodorov/afiodorov.github.io/_posts/2016-11-19-how-much-sampling-is-enough.md

 \end{align*}
 $$

-where outmost expectations and variance is taken with respect to *posterior*, i.e. \\(Beta(n_d + 1, n_g + 1)\\).
+where outmost expectations and variance are taken with respect to *posterior*, i.e. \\(Beta(n_d + 1, n_g + 1)\\).

 Note that \\(Var[p]\\) can easily be looked up and it is